JJHerrmann/HearthandRook/content/Rook's Forge/Rook's Deity Zine/Hellenes/Chthonomikon/Chthonomikon.md

+---
+title: Chthonomikon
+description: A placeholder description for Chthonomikon.
+---

 # Chthonomikon: The Powers Below

 This is the record of the below.
 The nameless road, the endless hall, the asphodel fields.
 The *Chthonomikon* honors those who dwell in the deep: rulers, judges, and shadows who know the truths of death.